finos/community/docs/governance/Software-Projects/Security-Vulnerabilities-Responsible-Disclosure-Policy.md

 To start leveraging GitHub's native disclosure and remediation process, you must add a `SECURITY.md` file describing the disclosure process.

-This is a sample `SECURITY.md` file that you may edit as appropriate and add to your project; just replace `PROJECT_NAME` and `PROJECT_URL` with your actual name and GitHub URL:
+This is a sample `SECURITY.md` file that you may edit as appropriate and add to your project; just replace `PROJECT_NAME` and `PROJECT_URL` with the actual project name and GitHub URL:

 ```markdown
 # Security Policy